Priyaa-18/Priyaa-18/README.md

 ## 👩‍💻 About Me

 - Passionate about building scalable backend systems and cloud-based solutions
-- Currently learning and experimenting with distributed systems and AWS
+- Currently learning and experimenting with distributed systems and Golang
 - I believe in writing clean, efficient, and maintainable code
 - Always eager to collaborate and contribute to exciting open-source projects